Ugh-GitHub/Flask/README.md

 # Notes
 1. Make sure to run in venv
+  venv/bin/activate
-2.
+2. Close venv with:
+  deactivate